The Shadow Factory

 They call it the Southampton Blitz and, despite the government’s Dig for Victory rhetoric, the citizens are angry and terrified; drunk on fear and moonshine.
 Today bombs, tomorrow Nazi jackboots stomping the South Downs — Churchill and co need to up their game or all is lost, and they do.
 In the city’s shadow factories.

 We all know about the Battle of Britain Spitfire aces who reignited hope and the chance of victory, but how, and where, did the government create planes capable of such deadly accuracy?
 The Nuffield Southampton City Theatre’s inaugural production tells this story.

-Conceived by 59 Productions, the video designers of London 2012’s Olympics Opening Ceremony, in tandem with NST director, Sam Hodges, this cine-visual feast echoes the Spitfire designers’ technical nous, all laser-lit graphics, in-the-rectangle concrete, a whiff of Brutalist Berlin and a narrative that savages our cosy, pipe-smoke-and-slippers Second World War stereotypes.
+Conceived by 59 Productions, the video designers behind London 2012’s Olympics Opening Ceremony, in tandem with NST director, Sam Hodges, The Shadow Factory is a cine-visual feast that echoes the Spitfire designers’ technical nous, all laser-lit graphics, in-the-rectangle concrete, a whiff of brutalist Berlin and a narrative that savages our cosy, pipe-smoke-and-slippers Second World War stereotypes.

 This is war: grim, prosaic, real — torsos in the rubble, locals sleeping rough on the city’s common to escape the raids and war heroes knocked-down and killed by nothing more than a blacked-out car.